nainia-youness/ws-tic-tac-toe/README.md

 # Description

-A Reactjs/nodejs project that uses websockets
+A React.js/nodejs project that uses Websockets to:

-- create and join games
+- Create and join tic-tact-toe games
-- chat in real life with your opponent
+- Chat in real life with your opponent

 # Technologies

-- library ws on the backend and websocket on the backend
+- Library ws-express on the backend and websocket on the backend
-- mongodb where we store:
+- Mongodb (MongoDB Atlas) where we store:
   - the users
     example:
     {